 These videos will help you get started with LINC Home Study.

 Write@Home is a quarterly publication of writing submitted by LINC Home Study students.
 We are proud of our students and thrilled to publish their writing.
 The publication encourages our students to practice writing, helps to boost their self-confidence, promotes language skills development and creates a sense of community within the LINC Home Study program.
 We also hope our readers learn from and feel inspired by the collection of works that are showcased each issue.

-Author: Tianyi L.
+Author: Wendel L.

 Write@Home Teaching Tools include a glossary, crossword and lesson plan based on student writing.